aimeos/aimeos-docs/README.md

 ### Install Python 3

-Please refer to sources on the internet for explanations on how to install python 3 on your operating system.
+Please refer to sources on the internet for explanations on how to install Python 3 on your operating system.
 One such resource would be [Real Python: Installing Python](https://realpython.com/installing-python/).

 ### Install mkdocs and required dependencies